Irreducible modules for equivariant map superalgebras and their extensions: Introduction

 Finite-dimensional irreducible representations of equivariant map algebras were classified by Neher, Savage and Senesi \cite{NSS12} in the case where $\g$ is a finite-dimensional Lie algebra and $\Gamma$ is a finite group.
 Finite-dimensional simple Lie superalgebras over an algebraically closed field of characteristic zero and finite-dimensional irreducible representations of the so-called basic classical Lie superalgebras were classified by Kac in \cite{kac77} and \cite{kac78}.
-In \cite{savage14}, Savage classified irreducible finite-dimensional representations of equivariant map superalgebras in the case where $\lie g$ is a basic classical Lie superalgebra (or $\lie{sl}(n,n)$, $n\geq 1$, if $\Gamma$ is trivial), $X$ has a finitely generated coordinate ring and $\Gamma$ is a finite abelian group acting freely on the rational points of $X$.
+In \cite{savage14}, Savage classified irreducible finite-dimensional representations of equivariant map superalgebras in the case where $\lie g$ is a basic classical Lie superalgebra (or $\lie{sl}(n,n)$, $n\geq 1$, if $\Gamma$ is trivial), $X$ has a finitely-generated coordinate ring and $\Gamma$ is a finite abelian group acting freely on the rational points of $X$.
 Moving beyond basic classical Lie superalgebras, the first author, Moura and Savage classified finite-dimensional irreducible representations of equivariant map queer Lie superalgebras in \cite{CMS15}.
 While in the basic classical setting those irreducible representations were isomorphic to tensor products of generalized evaluation representations, in the queer case they are irreducible products of evaluation representations (see Section \ref{ss:map.superalgebras} for details).
 In \cite{Bag15}, Bagci extended this classification to equivariant map superalgebras where $\lie g$ is of Cartan type.

-In the current paper, we complete this classification by describing finite-dimensional irreducible $M(\g,X)^\Gamma$-modules when $\lie g$ is a periplectic Lie superalgebra.
+In the current paper, we complete the classification of finite-dimensional irreducible representations of equivariant map superalgebras by describing these modules for $M(\g, X)^\Gamma$ when $\lie g={\lie p}(n)$, a periplectic Lie superalgebra, $X$ has a finitely-generated coordinate ring, $\Gamma$ is a finite abelian group acting on $\g$ and $X$, and such that the induced action of $\Gamma$ on the rational points of $X$ is free.
+In Theorem~\ref{thm:main.p(n)} we prove that, similarly to the case where $\g$ is basic classical of type II, all irreducible finite-dimensional $M(\g, X)^\Gamma$-modules are evaluation modules.
+The technique used to prove this result is similar to the one used in \cite{savage14}.
+Behind this technique are the facts that one can choose a Cartan subalgebra of ${\lie p}(n)$ that is purely even and abelian, that the root space decomposition of $\lie p(n)$ with respect to such a subalgebra is relatively similar to that of the basic case, and that ${\lie p}(n)_{\bar 0}$ is a semisimple Lie algebra.